-Naturally, any list of things to do in Milan has to start with the Duomo, the wonderful cathedral built over a 600-year period, still standing proud in the piazza of the same name.
+Naturally, any list of things to do in Milan has to start with the Duomo, the wonderful cathedral built over a 600-year period, still standing proud in Piazza del Duomo, the square of the same name

 For years, entering the Duomo was free, save for a €2 camera permit.
 From 2015 onwards, a €3 charge was introduced for tourists visiting the Duomo, while worshippers can still enter for free, but only gain access to part of the Cathedral – so, if you’re thinking to pose as a devout Catholic just to tour the inside for free, don’t do it!

 However, looking at the wonderful storybook façade of the Duomo is still free!
 There are hundreds of statues of saints, monsters and gargoyles decorating the spires and doors of Milan’s cathedral.

 My favourite (and perhaps the most mysterious one) is the statue of Tarantasio, a dragon-dinosaur-looking creature found on the right hand side of the Duomo’s main door.

 As you can see, the creature looks small and cute – that is because the scene depicted on the Duomo façade is Tarantasio’s birth, so he was still a puppy dinosaur!

 The legend goes that Tarantasio was a dragon that appeared in a swamp south of Milan in the 12th century, after the area was flooded from heavy rains.

 The ‘dragon’ terrorised villagers for two hundred years, until he mysteriously disappeared after yet another night of heavy rains – all that remained of him was a huge bone, floating to the top of the swamp.